jaselv/redux-api-isomorphic-fetch-middleware/README.md

 By default, *request* FSAs will not contain `payload` and `meta` properties.

 Error *request* FSAs might need to obviate these custom settings though.
-  - *Request* FSAs resulting from invalid RSAAs (step 2 in [Lifecycle](#lifecycle) above) cannot be customized. `redux-api-middleware` will try to dispatch an error *request* FSA, but it might not be able to (it may happen that the invalid RSAA does not contain a value that can be used as the *request* FSA `type` property, in which case `redux-api-middleware` will let the RSAA die silently).
+  - *Request* FSAs resulting from invalid RSAAs (step 2 in [Lifecycle](#lifecycle) above) cannot be customized. `redux-api-isomorphic-fetch-middleware` will try to dispatch an error *request* FSA, but it might not be able to (it may happen that the invalid RSAA does not contain a value that can be used as the *request* FSA `type` property, in which case `redux-api-isomorphic-fetch-middleware` will let the RSAA die silently).
   - *Request* FSAs resulting in request errors (step 3 in [Lifecycle](#lifecycle) above) will honor the user-provided `meta`, but will ignore the user-provided `payload`, which is reserved for the default error object.

 #### *Success* type descriptors